Time for another reflective post! One thing I hear all the time working in an office is people saying things like, “Is it Friday yet?”

 My question is this: many of us seem unhappy, so why aren’t we doing anything about it!?

-Living for the Friday?
-Why not live for the week instead?
+Living for the Weekend?
+Why not live for the Week instead?

 Look, I get it – we all have bills to pay.
 But is this really the best way to do it?